 The Aroha Aotearoa section of the programme is the first time we have had an entire session devoted to New Zealand films.
 It’s a great way to discover talented newcomers as well as view the work of established auteurs such as Gregory David King, whose film UFO is included.
 Other countries featured throughout the themed sessions include South Korea, Poland, Switzerland, Ireland, UK, Belgium, France, USA, India, Australia, Japan and Canada.

 Bringing the New Zealand short film community together is part of our mission, so we invite you to join us for a number of special events taking place during the festival.
 Our Opening Night & Awards Ceremony takes place on 11 November at The Civic.
 A celebration launching the Wellington season at Paramount Cinema takes place on 19 November.
 Free Short Film Talks screenings, with filmmakers explaining how they made their films, will take place at ACG Yoobee School of Design in Auckland and Wellington.
 Parents and teachers are also encouraged to introduce their children and students to the wonder of shorts by attending the My Generation section.
 Group bookings are available for schools and teachers can check out the Show Me Shorts in Schools kit.

-We welcome several great new venues this year, giving more New Zealanders than ever before access to the very best short films.
-Don’t miss your opportunity to catch Show Me Shorts on the big screen.
-And take part by voting for your favourite to win the People’s Choice Award by completing our short survey (link to come).
+Don’t miss your opportunity to catch Show Me Shorts on the big screen, and take part by voting for your favourite film to win the People’s Choice Award.
+We’re here for a good time, not a long time!